mothership-ec/cog/src/Message/Cog/Console/readme.md

 # Console component

 The console component is split into two areas Tasks and Commands.
 This document mostly deals with Tasks as they are primarily what developers will be dealing with.
+For more information on the difference between a task and a command see the advanced section at the end of this document.

 ## What is a Task?